Early Weekend Estimates: 'Black Panther' Pacing for Another $65M; 'Red Sparrow' Modest w/ $16.5M; 'Death Wish' Soft at $11.5M - BoxOffice Pro

 Saturday Update: Black Panther continues its amazing ride atop the box office, pulling in another $16.304 million on Friday and bringing its domestic cume up to $451.7 million through 15 days of release.
 That sends it ahead of Shrek 2 ($441.2 million) and The Dark Knight Rises ($448.1 million) to land at 14th place on the all-time domestic chart, with an eye toward passing a handful more films today and tomorrow that should easily bring Panther into the top ten by the end of the weekend (needing to surpassing Finding Dory‘s $486.3 million to do so).
 The film has also has a shot at eclipsing the $500 million threshold by Sunday’s end.

 Through 15 days of play, Black Panther‘s total stands 8 percent ahead of The Avengers ($417.3 million), while just 2 percent behind Jurassic World ($460.5 million) and 7 percent short of Star Wars: The Last Jedi ($483.7 million).
-Per expectations in our weekend forecast, Boxoffice projects Panther‘s third weekend will land around $65 million based on Friday estimates.
+Per expectations in our weekend forecast, Boxoffice projects Panther‘s third weekend will land around $65 million based on Friday estimates, but we wouldn’t be surprised to see it come in a little higher.

 Debuting in second place yesterday was Fox’s Red Sparrow with $6.025 million.
 That comes in on the conservative end of expectations for the adaptation, about 15 percent behind Atomic Blonde‘s opening day ($7.1 million) and 35 percent less than The Girl on the Train‘s $9.3 million.
 The adult-targeted thriller will hope to find some footing throughout the weekend, although reviews and early word of mouth are mixed.
 The studio projects a $17.5 million weekend, while Boxoffice is a bit more cautious at $16.5 million.